Gundiah: Geography

 Gundiah is 215 km by road north of the state capital, Brisbane.

 The Mary River forms the western boundary.
 Pine Mountain rises to 123 m above sea level in the west of the locality.

 The North Coast railway line enters the locality from the south-east (Gootchie), passes through the town and exits to the north (Netherby).
 The town is served by Gundiah railway station.

 The land use is predominantly grazing on native vegetation with some irrigated crop-growing and plantation forestry.

 History

 The area was initially known as "Gootchie".
 The name Gundiah is a Kabi language word meaning goodbye.

 The main building in the town is the pub, the Prince Alfred Hotel.
 The original Prince Alfred Hotel was built in 1868 but was destroyed by fire.
 The existing pub was built in 1947.

 Gootchie Post Office opened on 1 July 1869, was renamed Gundiah in 1882 and closed in 1978.

-Gundiah railway station opened in 1882.

 Gundiah Provisional School opened on 18 January 1886 but closed in 1895.
 It reopened in 1898 and became Gundiah State School on 1 January 1909.

 Gundiah Memorial Hall opened in 1922.